 Or you are looking for directions and see another person you would like to ask for advice.
 Again, in English you would call “excuse me!?”

 Again, addressing another person with “Sie” is correct in formal settings.
 In informal situations, you address other people with “du”.
 But no German would ever say “Entschuldigst du!?”
-Instead you would say “Entschuldige bitte!“
+Instead you would say “Entschuldige bitte!” when seeking someone’s attention.

-The simpler Solution
+The simple Solution